Ben Turpin: Death

 Ben Turpin died July 1, 1940, of a heart attack and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California, following a Requiem Mass at the Church of the Good Shepherd in Beverly Hills.
 He was eulogized as "a fine member of his church, strong in his faith" by Father J. P. Concannon.
 His pallbearers included Andy Clyde, Billy Bevan, James Finlayson, Heinie Conklin, and Charlie Murray.

 Turpin had been close friends with Andy Clyde and James Finlayson, with Clyde having been the witness at Turpin's second wedding, and Turpin having been one of the witnesses signing Finlayson's petition for naturalization.

 Turpin's crossed eyes

 Turpin and Sennett both appeared as themselves (in Technicolor) in Hollywood Cavalcade (1939), a partly fictionalized movie about the silent-film era.
 This movie contains a sequence in which Turpin reports for work and prepares to go onto the set in character.
 In the dressing room he picks up a hand mirror and checks his reflection as he deliberately crosses his eyes as extremely as possible.
 In this sequence, it can be seen that Turpin's left eye was actually normal when he was not performing and that he intentionally crossed it (to match his misaligned right eye) as part of his screen character.

-In the film The Comic (1969), Mickey Rooney plays a fictional silent-film comedian named "Cockeye Van Buren", who is genuinely cross-eyed.
-Although this character does not otherwise resemble Turpin, the handicap given to Rooney's role is clearly inspired by Turpin.